kotAPI/es6-4-evry1/README.md

 console.log(a)
 // => 2
 ```
+Pay attention to the above example, the variables a=2 and a=22 are separate variables, they might have the same name, but they're separate variables.

 __Best Practice__ : Avoid using same variable names throughout the program even if it's block scoped.